iay/shibboleth-build-docker/README.md

 (for Java 11 platform products) or Amazon Corretto 17 (for the Maven sites of Java 11 platform products, or for Java 17 platform products).

+I also provide a pre-built environment based on Amazon Corretto 8, although this version is no longer used in Shibboleth builds.

 These are multi-architecture images supporting both both `linux/amd64` and `linux/arm64` hosts;the latter is used on Apple Silicon based Macs.